 - What if I don’t have tapioca flour? – You can use arrowroot flour (same amount) or use 3 tablespoons of coconut flour.
 Subbing with 1/4 cup of 1:1 gluten free baking flour should also work, though I have not tested.

 - Can I make this vegan and substitute eggs? – I have not tested this recipe without eggs, but I believe readers have made my banana bread with “flax eggs”.
 The texture won’t be the same and the bread likely won’t rise as much, but it could work.

 Let me know if you try this recipe by leaving a comment and review on the blog!
 I love hearing from you and it helps others find the recipe too!Print

 Paleo Pumpkin Bread

-This Paleo Pumpkin Bread is made with almond flour, lightly sweetened and topped with a cashew cream frosting for a healthier treat.
-Simple recipe with nutrient-dense ingredients!
+This Paleo Pumpkin Bread is made with almond flour, lightly sweetened, and topped with a cinnamon crumble.
+Simple recipe with nutrient-dense ingredients for a healthy treat.